thecodeteam/flocker-drivers/README.md

 # Description

-Vagrantfile to create a three-VM EMC ScaleIO lab setup, with Flocker build from source, on CentOS 7
+This Vagrant environment and Vagrantfile helps create a three-VM EMC ScaleIO lab setup, with Flocker built from source, on CentOS 7

 # Usage

 - **Tested with Vagrant 1.7.2**
+- **Tested with CentOS 7**
-- Scripts have been tested on a 3 node Amazon AWS cluster as well, though this is not automated with the ```--provider``` flag yet, (TODO)
+- Scripts have been maunually run on a 3 node Amazon AWS cluster runing CentOS 7 AMI as well, though this is not automated in the current repo with ```--provider``` flag

 Get the source
 ```